 - Spend on Amazon: Every 100 points = $1.00 to spend on Amazon.

 - Bid on Auctions: Normally I’m not a fan of using points for “experiences” but Chase offers some pretty cool stuff for a good point value:

 9. How you earn points

 There’s no limit to how many points you can earn:

-Between the 2x categories, 7% dividend, and 25% higher value for travel, you can really make a killing with this rewards program.
+Between the 2x point categories and higher point value for travel, you can really rack up the travel rewards with this program.